Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 Kicking off product development after MoSCoW analysis

-Once you’ve done your MoSCoW analysis, you should be ready to move your prioritized features to your roadmap and kick off product development.
+Once you’ve done your MoSCoW analysis, you’re ready to move your prioritized features to your roadmap and kick off product development.

 Join Bubble